A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

 \measure{Hyperedge homogeneity.} The \textit{hyperedge homogeneity} quantifies the degree of structural similarity between the nodes forming a hyperedge together~\citep{lee2021hyperedges}.
 Specifically, given a hypergraph $H = (V, E)$, the hyperedge homogeneity of a hyperedge $e\in E$ is defined as: $\operatorname{homogeneity}(e; H) \coloneqq \frac{\sum_{S \in {\binom{e}{2}}} d(S;H)}{{\binom{\vert e \vert}{2}}}$.
 It corresponds to the average number of hyperedges shared by pairs of nodes within the hyperedge, essentially quantifying the degree of structural similarity among its constituent nodes.
 The definition can be extended by considering larger node subsets beyond pairs.

 \measure{Transitivity.} In pairwise graphs, the proportion of two neighbors of a node being adjacent is referred to as \textit{transitivity}~\citep{holland1971transitivity,watts1998collective} or the \textit{clustering coefficient}.
 Several extensions have been proposed for measuring the transitivity of group interactions~\citep{klamt2009hypergraphs,gallagher2013clustering,torres2021and,kim2023transitive}.
-Among them, we focus on \hypertrans \citep{kim2023transitive}, a transitivity measure known for its advantageous theoretical properties and its utility in analyzing real-world hypergraphs.
-It is defined on \textit{hyperwedges}, i.e., pairs of intersecting hyperedges.
-Given a hypergraph $H = (V, E)$, the transitivity of a hyperwedge $w=\{e_i,e_j\}$ with $e_i, e_j \in E$ is defined as: $\mathcal{T}(w;H) \coloneqq \sum_{v\in L(w)}\sum_{v'\in R(w)} \frac{\max_{e\in E}f(w,e) \cdot \mathbf{1}\left[\Set{v,v'} \subseteq e\right]}{\vert L(w)\vert \times \vert R(w) \vert},$ where the left wing $L(w) = e_i\setminus e_j$, the right wing $R(w) = e_j \setminus e_i$, and $f(w,e)$ represents a function that calculates the contribution of a hyperedge $e$ to the interaction strength between these two wings.
-The transitivity of a hypergraph is the mean transitivity value for all the hyperwedges in it.
+Among them, \hypertrans \citep{kim2023transitive} is a transitivity measure known for its advantageous theoretical properties and its utility in analyzing real-world hypergraphs.
+It is defined on \textit{hyperwedges}, i.e., pairs of intersecting hyperedges $e_i, e_j$, and measures the interaction strengths between the two ``wings'' $e_i\setminus e_j$ and $e_j \setminus e_i$.

+\measure{Assortativity.} The concept of \textit{assortativity} quantifies the tendency of similar nodes to be adjacent in pairwise graphs~\citep{newman2002assortative}.
+A high value of assortativity indicates that similar nodes are more likely to be adjacent compared to dissimilar ones.
+The \textit{similarity} is often defined w.r.t. node degrees, i.e., nodes are considered similar if they have similar degrees. \cite{landry2022hypergraph} extended the concept of assortativity to hypergraphs by capturing how the degree correlation between nodes within hyperedges deviates from what would be expected in a random one.

+\measure{Simpliciality.} Due to the flexibility in the size of hyperedges, a hyperedge can encapsulate other hyperedges (see \conceptref{concept:encaps_graph}).
+The hypergraph simpliciality quantifies how well this hierarchical structure is exhibited in the hypergraph by assessing the extent to which large hyperedges include all possible smaller subsets.
+Specifically, the simpliciality of a hypergraph is the ratio of the number of maximal hyperedges that contain all potential subsets to the total number of hyperedges~\citep{landry2023simpliciality}.
+A higher ratio indicates that the hypergraph consists of many hyperedges that fully encapsulate all smaller interactions, reflecting a strong inclusion structure.